Most competitions have now resumed

 The winners of the Club Championship Pairs competition will be the pair with the highest average percentage score between 1 April & 31 March.
 If there are fewer than 8 full tables at any sessions, the result for that session will not count.
 Should there be a tie; the winners who have the highest percentage score during the competition will become the Champions.

-Each partnership pair must be full members of the Bridge Section and must play together at least eight times on Monday or Thursday duplicate evenings to qualify.
+Each partnership pair must be full members of the Bourne Bridge Club, Farnham and must play together at least eight times on Monday or Thursday duplicate evenings to qualify.

-The winning pair will represent the Bourne Club in the Mary Edwards Cup which is the SCBA final for Club Pairs Championship winners.
+The winning pair will represent the Bourne Bridge Club, Farnham in the Mary Edwards Cup which is the SCBA final for Club Pairs Championship winners.
 If the winning pair is not able to play on that day, the competition runners up will be invited to represent the club.

 The Hutton Trophy

 The Hutton Shield is awarded to the pair which attains the highest percentage score on Monday or Thursday duplicate pairs’ evenings in the period 1 April to 31 March.
-Both players must be full members of the Bourne Club bridge section.
+Both players must be full members of the Bourne Bridge Club, Farnham.
 In the event of a tie, the trophy will be shared by the winners for an equal period until next awarded.

 Daphne Baker Trophy